 You do not set these prices individually unless you untick the currency-conversion toggle.
 Most authors leave KDP's auto-conversion on and accept the cross-market royalty variance.
 If international sales matter, manually price each marketplace against local print cost.

-- Design the front cover art first at 300 DPI, sized for your largest format (usually hardcover trim + wrap + bleed).
+- Design the front cover art first at 300 DPI, sized for your largest format (usually hardcover trim plus wrap plus bleed).

 - Generate the paperback cover file using the paperback spine width at your page count and paper type.